 But after a year Scot found that he wasn’t happy with the state of the industry.
 “While it has has changed to the point where I would probably fit in now, it was pretty rigid in 1994.”

-Changing lanes, Scot completed his apprenticeship and has been a full-time automotive technician ever since, at Gord Kaster Automotive.
+Changing lanes, Scot completed his apprenticeship and was a full-time automotive technician at Gord Kaster Automotive for more than 25 years.

 World of Wheels